etcd-io/etcd/Documentation/op-guide/clustering.md

 ### DNS discovery

 DNS [SRV records][rfc-srv] can be used as a discovery mechanism.
-The `-discovery-srv` flag can be used to set the DNS domain name where the discovery SRV records can be found.
+The `--discovery-srv` flag can be used to set the DNS domain name where the discovery SRV records can be found.
-The following DNS SRV records are looked up in the listed order:
+Setting `--discovery-srv example.com` causes DNS SRV records to be looked up in the listed order:

 * _etcd-server-ssl._tcp.example.com
 * _etcd-server._tcp.example.com